julielerche/julielerche-capstone/DESIGNDOCUMENT.md

 Creates a new task and saves it within existing user.
 ### CreateTaskRequest
 ```
-taskType // enum of DAILY, CHORE, TODO
+userId // the user to create the task in
-taskName // String of the name
+task // json data of the task
-difficulty // enum of EASY, MEDIUM, HARD
 ```
 ### CreateTaskResponse
 ```